 or photography.
 TV topics range from seminar studies to

 content.
-Prerequisite: SoS or 3 s.h.
-THTR. or MCOM.
+Prerequisite: SoS and 3 s.h. or MCOM.

 MCOM 295 Teaching Assistantship in Mass Communication 1-3 s.h.
 Designed to provide a college-level experience for students who are exceptionally qualified to undertake appropriate responsibilities and demands including such activities as tutoring, grading and recording of exams, assisting in research, assisting in the setup and supervision of video presentations and/or production classes, and/or participating in classroom presentations.
 Assistant works directly under the guidance of a faculty member.
-Prerequisite: JrS, competence in the subject area, and satisfactory completion of course for which the student will assist.
-Minimum of 2.5 GPA, plus permission of instructor and the Department Chair.
+Prerequisite: See College minimum Teaching Assistantship requirements.

 MCOM 301 Broadcast Journalism 3 s.h.
 Study and application of broadcast/cable news standards and practices.
 Emphasizes writing, editing and performance skills as well as current ethical issues.
 Projects include radio features, television packages and live-on-tape newscasts.
-(LA, WS2) Prerequisites: Jrs, MCOM 251 and either MCOM 252, 253, 260, or 262.
+(LA, BC3) Prerequisites: Jrs, MCOM 151 and either MCOM 252, 253, 260, or 262.

 MCOM 350 Seminar in Mass Communication